Veeeetzzzz/monero-js/README.md

 document.getElementById('testGetAddress').addEventListener('click', testGetAddress);
 ```

 You can now call the RPC with any JavaScript framework.
-To ensure all your functions are accessible, you can launch a front end for unit testing
+To ensure all your functions are accessible, you can launch a front end for unit testing with the files in [/unit-tests-front-end](https://github.com/Veeeetzzzz/monero-js/tree/main/unit-tests-front-end)

 ![image](https://github.com/user-attachments/assets/a4b72843-9f51-4a1e-a50e-77e983d9364e)